daved01/cocoTraffic/README.md

 ## Setup
 The setup varies for each of the three datasets since they require different files.
-For each you can either follow the steps desribed below or use the `setup.py`.
+For each follow the steps desribed below.

-If you choose not to use the `setup.py`, create folders `annotations` and `images` at the root of this repository.
-Then, download the images `train2017` from the COCO [website]() and add them to the `images` folder.
+In all cases, create folders `annotations` and `images` at the root of this repository first.
+Then, download the images `train2017` and `val2017` from the COCO [website]() and add them to the `images` folder.
 Then your repository should look like this:

 ```
 cocoTraffic/